Text by Wolf Eismann about Renate Hammond

 Wolf Eismann on the pictures of Renate Höllerer-Hammond

-At least then, when certain honorable gentlemen perhaps browse through this catalog at one of their stag parties, they will see themselves for the first time.
+At least then, when certain honourable gentlemen perhaps browse through this catalogue at one of their stag parties, they will see themselves for the first time.
 They look into a distorting mirror and helplessly have to witness how their up till then protective trousers are yanked off by Renate Höllerer-Hammond.
 Their ugly bodies: non decorative, but truly revealing.
 Down to ridiculousness, taking pride in themselves and in their wobbly, fleshy loins they stare plump and pink, at their own image.
-And their arrogance becomes an instantanious pose that finally makes them conquerable.
+And their arrogance becomes an instantaneous pose that finally makes them conquerable.